dexsha/nodespawn-landing/privacy/privacy_policy_binaural_beats_soundscapes.md

 * Time spent in the App
 * Crash reports and performance data

+We use consent signals to control analytics data collection in accordance with applicable laws.
+Where required, analytics storage and processing may depend on user consent, and may be limited if consent is not provided.

+Consent is obtained via in-app consent prompts and can be withdrawn at any time.

 ## 9. In-App Purchases

 In-app purchases are managed by **RevenueCat**.